CiscoDevNet/terraform-provider-mso/website/docs/r/user.html.markdown

 # mso_user #

+!> **Deprecated** This resource is deprecated: no longer functional on Nexus Dashboard (ND) 3.2+ / NDO 4.2+ and will be removed in the next major release.
+Use the [ND provider](https://registry.terraform.io/providers/CiscoDevNet/nd/latest) for managing users on ND-based MSO/NDO.

 Manages MSO User.

-The mso_user resources is deprecated on ND-based MSO/NDO.
-Use ND provider for manipulating users on ND-based MSO/NDO.

 ## Example Usage ##